rylanb/resque_mailer_test/README.md

 Resque Mailer Test Project
 ==========================

 This sample Rails project illustrates usage of Resque::Mailer.
 It's also used for sanity checking when reporting or investigating an error condition.

-0. Edit app/mailers/notification.rb to set your local address for testing

-1. Make sure Redis is running
+Edit app/mailers/notification.rb to set your local address for testing and make sure Redis is running.
+Then, start the Rails console.
+In Rails console, use the following command to queue a sample email:

-2. Start Rails console

-3. Send an email from the console:

     Notification.test.deliver

-4. Start a Resque worker
+Next, start a Resque worker and tail the development log to see the delivery happen:

     QUEUE=* rake environment resque:work

-5. Tail the log file to see the delivery happen